walkwithweb/walkwithweb/README.md

 ```

 ##### Partners Page Content
 To update the partner's page, in the "locales" folder, find the "accordions" list in the "index" item and update the "title" list.
-Update the links list in the partners, organizations, or funding sections.
-Each "name" represents a link item
+Update the links list in the partners, organizations, or funding items.
+Each "name" represents a list item in that section

 ```
 locales: